zielmicha/markdown-to-terminal/README.md

 To further improve code efficiency by removing unneeded memcpy, I added a reference count to the structure: the `ref` member.

-Buffers are created using `bufnew()` whose only argument is the value for `unit`. `bufrelease()` decreases the reference count of a buffer, and frees it when this count is zero. `bufset()` is used to set a `struct buf` pointer to point to the given buffer, increasing reference count and dealing with special cases like volatile buffers.
+Buffers are created using `bufnew()`.
+Its only argument is the value for `unit`. `bufrelease()` decreases the reference count of a buffer, and frees it when this count is zero. `bufset()` is used to set a `struct buf` pointer to point to the given buffer, increasing reference count and dealing with special cases like volatile buffers.

 Usually data from `struct buf` are read through direct access of its members `data` and `size`.
-One interesting trick which might not be widely known is how to printf a buffer (or any kind of non-zero-terminated string) that doesn't contains any zero, using the `%.*s`.
+One interesting trick is calling `printf` on a buffer (or any kind of non-zero-terminated string), provided it doesn't contain zeroes, using `%.*s`.
 For example:

 ```c
 	printf("Buffer string: \"%.*s\"\n", (int)buf->size, buf->data);
 ```

-In case you really need a zero-terminated string, you can call `bufnullterm()` which appends a zero character without changing `size`, hence the buffer being virtually the same (and will no longer be zero-terminated after the following data append) but `data` can be used as a regular C string.
+In case you really need a zero-terminated string, you can call `bufnullterm()`, which appends a zero character without changing `size`.
+This allows the buffer to remain virtually the same (and will no longer be zero-terminated after the following data append) but `data` can be used as a regular C string.